-“Payment Date” means the date each month when payment of the Net Proceeds from all Transactions is due from EPMI to FRONTERA.
+“Payment Date” means the date each month when payment of the Net Proceeds are due from EPMI to FRONTERA.

+“Performing Party” means that Party who under this Agreement has the right to claim that the Defaulting Party has engaged in an Event of Default under Section 17 of this Agreement.

+“Prudent Marketing Practices” shall mean, at a particular time, any of the practices and procedures, not in conflict with the Marketing Strategy and Trading and Risk Policy, practiced generally in the power marketing industry by experienced participants in similar circumstances.
+Prudent Marketing Practices is not intended to be limited to the optimum practice, method, or act to the exclusion of all others, but rather to be a spectrum of possible practices, methods or acts expected to accomplish the desired results, having due regard for, among other things, the requirements of each governmental authority of competent jurisdiction, and the requirements of this Agreement.
 “QSE” or “Qualified Scheduling Entity” means an entity recognized by ERCOT, and fully qualified under ERCOT rules and regulations, to schedule the transmission of Energy, Available Energy, Capacity and Ancillary Services from the Facility.

-“Risk Management Committee” means the committee comprised of representatives of EPMI and FRONTERA established pursuant to Section 11(b) of this Agreement which is charged with the obligation of establishing and monitoring the Trading and Risk Policy, Marketing Strategy, Fuel Management Plan, and EPMI’s conformance to its requirements.
+“Risk Management Committee” means the committee comprised of representatives of EPMI and FRONTERA established pursuant to Section 11(b) of this Agreement which is charged with the obligation of establishing and monitoring the Trading and Risk Policy, Marketing Strategy, Fuel Management Plan.

+“Term” means the Initial Term as may be extended by any Renewal Terms.

 “Trading and Risk Policy” means, initially, the Trading and Risk Policy attached to this Agreement as Exhibit B, but following the Effective Date, the Trading and Risk Policy established by the Risk Management Committee and changed, modified or amended from time to time in accordance with Section 11(a) of this Agreement.

-“Transaction” means any arrangement with any third party not a party to this Agreement for the sale of any Energy, Available Energy, Capacity or Ancillary Services, or any replacement transaction for any Energy, Available Energy, Capacity or Ancillary Services necessitated by the operation of the Facility or the operation of the Trading and Risk Policy, the Marketing Strategy or the Fuel Management Plan.
+“Transaction” means any arrangement for the sale of any Available Energy, Capacity or Ancillary Services[, or any replacement transaction for any Energy, Available Energy, Capacity or Ancillary Services necessitated by the operation of the Facility or the operation of the Trading and Risk Policy, the Marketing Strategy or the Fuel Management Plan?].[EPMI needs to double check the use of this term to make certain that all uses are intended to include “transactions” in existence on the Effective Date]

-“Variable O&M” shall be $2.75/Mwh in calendar year 2001 and escalate annually at the annual percentage difference in the U.S. Consumer Price Index for All Urban Consumers - All Items, Not Seasonally Adjusted, (CPI-U) U.S. City Average, Base Period: 1982-84 = 100.
+“Variable O&M” shall be [$2.75/Mwh subject to further discussion] in calendar year 2001 and adjust annually at the annual percentage difference in the U.S. Consumer Price Index for All Urban Consumers - All Items, Not Seasonally Adjusted, (CPI-U) [the PPI might be a better point of reference] U.S. City Average, Base Period: 1982-84 = 100.
 The base year value shall be the number for December 1999 of 168.3, as reported by the Bureau of Labor Statistics of the U.S. Department of Labor in the December 2000 Monthly Labor Review.
-The annual escalation of each year’s Variable O&M costs shall be calculated using the prior year’s December index value.
+The annual adjustment of each year’s Variable O&M costs shall be calculated using the prior year’s December index value.
+[Need to be certain that this stipulated sum is pro-rated for the first year]

 2. TERM OF AGREEMENT

-(a) This Agreement shall become effective beginning at midnight, March 16, 2001 (Effective Date), and shall continue in effect until and including 11:59:59 p.m.
-December 31, 2002 (Initial Term), unless earlier terminated in accordance with the provisions of this Agreement.
+(a) This Agreement shall become effective beginning at HE 0100 (Texas time), March 16, 2001 (Effective Date), and shall continue in effect until and including HE 2400 (Texas time) December 31, 2002 (Initial Term), unless earlier terminated in accordance with the provisions of this Agreement.
+[Termination of the QSE Agreement should terminate this Agreement]

 (b) FRONTERA may terminate this Agreement at any time during the Initial Term, if: